 Allied Pumps range of Corde Gear Pumps are designed to solve tough fluid handling requirements.

-Corde Internal Gear Pumps efficiently handle heavy materials such as bitumen emulsion, molasses, roofing compounds, crude oil and sludges and feature a complete line of gear pumps for the Industrial, Transport and Oil and Gas marketplace.
+Corde External Gear Pumps efficiently handle heavy materials such as bitumen emulsion, molasses, roofing compounds, crude oil and sludges and feature a complete line of gear pumps for the Industrial, Transport and Oil and Gas marketplace.